 April 14-17, 2020

-IOMW 2020 will be held in Berkeley on April 14 and 17, 2020 at the University of California, Berkeley (15 minute drive from AERA/NCME 2020 location in San Francisco, CA).
+IOMW 2020 will be held in Berkeley on April 14 to 17, 2020 at the University of California, Berkeley (25-minute train ride from AERA/NCME 2020 location in San Francisco, CA).

 What is IOMW?

 The IOMW seeks to foster discussion and scholarship on high-quality, rigorous measurement practices in any field.

 It convenes every two years and draws experts and practitioners from around the world to share work in the areas of:

 Measurement in human sciences: education, medicine, licensure, surveys

 Philosophy of measurement